HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 Because the JSON-LD format allows for site owners to describe their content independently of the HTML markup, it can be easier to represent more abstract complex relationships, which aren't tied so strictly to the content of the page.

-We can see this reflected in our findings; where more specific and structured descriptors are more common than with microdata.
-E.g:
+We can see this reflected in our findings, where more specific and structured descriptors are more common than with microdata.
+For example:

-* `BreadcrumbList` (1.45% of pages) describes the hierarchical position of the webpage in the website (and describes each 'parent' page).
+* `BreadcrumbList` (1.45% of pages) describes the hierarchical position of the webpage on the website (and describes each 'parent' page).
-* `ItemList` (0.5% of pages), which describes a 'set' of entities; such as _steps_ in a _recipe_, or _products_ in a _category_.
+* `ItemList` (0.5% of pages), which describes a 'set' of entities, such as _steps_ in a _recipe_, or _products_ in a _category_.

 Outside of these examples, we continue to see a similar pattern as we did with microdata (though at a much lower scale).
 Descriptions of websites, local businesses, organizations and the structure of webpages account for the majority of broad adoption.